henriquegemignani/decomp-toolkit/docs/match_plan.md

 | `GM8P01_00` | **791/791 (100%)** | 43/43 (100%) | 7/8 (87.50%) |
 | `R3ME01_00` | **43/43 (100%)** | **33/33 (100%)** | 66/70 (94.29%) |

-After the length guard, **no genuinely wrong match remains in the confident tier on any pair**.
-Every confident "error" left is ground-truth noise: truncated names, `CARDStat`/`CardStat` capitalisation drift, and `__arraydtor$381`/`__arraydtor$159` compiler-generated suffixes.
+At that historical checkpoint, the inspected confident disagreements were attributed to ground-truth noise: truncated names, `CARDStat`/`CardStat` capitalisation drift, and `__arraydtor$381`/`__arraydtor$159` compiler-generated suffixes.
+This is not a guarantee for current inputs; see the audit above.
 On the hardest pair all four real errors sit in `candidate`, and both trusted tiers are clean.

 The guard was not theoretical.
 It moved ~3,900 matches per close-revision pair out of `confident`